-I have passed through Newark a number of times on my many trips up north for work.
+I have passed through Newark many times on my many trips up north for work.
 I’ve always wondered about the Air Museum there, so I decided to stop on my way back from a meeting in Leeds.

 Newark Air Museum